cristianrennella/gocuotas_salesforce/README.md

   </a>
 </p>

-# Sales Force - GOcuotas Cartridge
+# Salesforce - GOcuotas Cartridge

 With the official GOcuotas cartridge you can integrate our payment gateway quickly and easily.
 You will be able to benefit from our solution in a very short time.